OpenForgeProject/ddev-woodoo-buildtools-magento/CONTRIBUTING.md

 -   Write clear and concise comments
 -   Avoid global variables, use `local VARIABLE` whenever possible
 -   Use functions to encapsulate code
--   Add Description to functions and describe parameters
+-   Add description to functions and describe parameters
 -   Test your code thoroughly before submitting

 ---